Connect with us

 Do I need a dedicated contact center solution or will a helpdesk tool work?

-Helpdesk tools like Supportbench and Zendesk work well for most B2B support teams managing tickets across email, chat, and basic phone.
-Dedicated contact center solutions like Aceyus or RingCX become necessary when you have 50+ phone agents, need advanced routing logic, or must aggregate data across multiple legacy systems.
+Helpdesk tools like Supportbench and Zendesk work well for many B2B support teams managing tickets across email, chat, and basic phone workflows.
+Dedicated contact center or communications platforms like RingCentral, Nextiva, Aceyus, or voice-first tools become more important when you have larger call volumes, advanced routing logic, or the need to aggregate data across multiple systems.

 What integrations should I prioritize when choosing a support platform?